 What types of lube are safe to use with latex condoms?

 Both water-based and silicone-based lubricants are totally safe to use with latex condoms.
-Steer clear of oil-based lubricants (including massage oil, hand lotion, and Vaseline) that can cause condoms to break.
+Steer clear of oil-based lubricants (including massage oil, hand lotion, Vaseline, and all types of cooking oil, including coconut oil) that can cause condoms to break.

 Want to learn more?